Detecting biological threats in the field by holographic microscopy using deep learning

-The HoloZcan project applies a flexible adaptive approach to design, and CBRN practitioners are engaged as project Stakeholders in the process.
-More details here: https://holozcan.com/stakeholders
+The HoloZcan project applies an adaptive and flexible approach to design, and CBRN practitioners are involved as project stakeholders in the process.